roggerfq/UVface/README.md

     <img src="docs/face_recognition.svg" alt="face_recognition">
 </div>

-The video below demonstrates how to build a simple dataset and use the software for face recognition from different sources, such as images, cameras, and videos:
+The video below demonstrates how to build a simple dataset and use the software for face recognition:

 [Insert Video Here]